montesmariana/intro_machine_learning_using_python/README.md

 python vendor_data.py --help
 ```

+## What this script CAN do

+This script is supposed to help translation project managers with keeping a clear overview of the vendors working on the a particular project.
+The script allows the project manager to:
-If you run this script, you can easily write an excel file that gives an overview of the vendors working on the project.
-The excel file will be named after the project name and the source language: projectname_sourcelanguage.xlsx
+1. Easily create an excel file with the project name and the source language as filename;
+2. Write the following data to the excel file: the target language and the translator's name, e-mail, word rate, preferred CAT tool and the status of the translator;
+3. Modify the following data for the vendors already in the excel file: e-mail, word rate, preferred CAT tool and status.
+The main advantage of this script is that it limits the posibilities of CAT tools and statuses and that it validates e-mail and word rate (betw.
+0.01 and 0.15).
+This prevents the excel file from becoming messy when different people are working on the project.

+## What this script CANNOT do
+There are limits to this script that - with more practice, knowledge and time - might be resolved in the form of new functionalities.
+With this script you CANNOT:
+- Look up specific vendors;
+- Joining multiple excel files in the excel file created by this code.